Aaron Tveit: 2018–present: Return to Broadway and Tony Award win

 During Broadway's closure in 2020, Tveit filmed the movie One Royal Holiday, part of Hallmark Channel's Countdown to Christmas movie slate.
 Tveit starred opposite theater actresses Laura Osnes and Krystal Joy Brown.
 Released in April 2021, Tveit was a cast member of Hit Job, a scripted comedy podcast produced by Lorne Michaels' Broadway Video for Audible.
 That year he also appeared in two episodes of the horror anthology series American Horror Stories.
 In 2021, he played Danny Bailey in the Apple TV+ musical comedy parody series Schmigadoon!; in the show's second season he plays Topher, a young hippie seeking his purpose in life.
 Tveit returned to Moulin Rouge! as Christian for 12 weeks beginning on January 17, 2023.

 On February 9, 2024, Tveit replaced Nicholas Christopher in the Broadway revival of Sweeney Todd: The Demon Barber of Fleet Street in the title role.
 His run ended on May 5, following a 12-week limited engagement.
 From June 11–29, Tveit performed in a concert residency at the Café Carlyle, his debut at that venue.
 That same month, it was announced that he had been cast in the MGM+ series Earth Abides, which premiered in December.
 He then returned to Moulin Rouge! as Christian in a 12-week engagement starting on July 23, 2024.

-In March 2025, Tveit performed "Weak" with JoJo during a New York City concert.
-Tveit co-starred in the Broadway revival of Chess as Freddie Trumper; previews began October 15, 2025 and opening night scheduled for November 16.
+In March 2025, Tveit performed "Weak" with Joanna "JoJo" Levesque during a New York City concert.
+Tveit starred as Freddie Trumper in the Broadway revival of Chess; previews began on October 15, 2025 and opening night occurred on November 16.
+The production closed on June 21, 2026.
+His next television project, American Classic, premiered on MGM+ in March 2026.
+In July 2026, he performed at Radio City Music Hall in an encore performance of the songs "One Day More" and "Bring Him Home" with actors Alfie Boe, Killian Donnelly, Hugh Panaro, Peter Lockyer, and Gerónimo Rauch after a performance of Les Misérables, reprising his role of Enjolras for "One Day More".